Agreement on the Administration of Agency Grants and Awards by Research Institutions

 - Each Agency shall accept and process applications for funding that it receives from the Institution, in accordance with the Agency's policies and procedures.

-- Each Agency shall consult with the Institution on changes to its policies referred to in this Agreement that may have a significant impact on the Institution, to the extent reasonably possible.
+- Each Agency shall consult with the Institution on the introduction of new policies or changes to its existing policies that may have a significant impact on the Institution, to the extent reasonably possible.

-3.1 Endorsement of Applications, Grants and Awards, and Confirmation of Eligibility
+4.1 Endorsement of Applications, Grants, and Awards, and Confirmation of Eligibility

 - The Institution: